Data Architecture Principles

 Once a concept is made part of your data architecture, we call it a Data Architecture Concept.

-The Current State Data Architecture of your organization is the set of implemented data concepts in your organization.
+The Current State Data Architecture of your organization is the set of implemented data concepts.
 If you manage data concepts as assets in a repository, you are in control over your data architecture.

 Do you have a list of implemented data concepts?